plexus/chestnut/README.md

 browser-tab.
 Rather than evaluating cljs on the command line with weasel repl, evaluate code and preview pages inside Lighttable.

-Steps: After running `(run)`, open a browser tab in Lighttable.
+Steps: After running `(go)`, open a browser tab in Lighttable.
 Open a cljs file from within a project, go to the end of an s-expression and hit Cmd-ENT.
 Lighttable will ask you which client to connect.
 Click 'Connect a client' and select 'Browser'.
 Browse to [http://localhost:3449](http://localhost:3449)